FrogOfJuly/lithium_coolant/README.md

 V\_{\text{loss}}^{\text{LiH}} = 81 \frac{\text{L}}{\text{day}}
 $$

-Expected mass of the whole RTG without coolant, which is just scaled MMRTG by power output.
+The expected mass of the whole RTG without coolant is just the scaled mass of an MMRTG by power output.

 $$
 M\_{RTG}^{\text{PoTm}} = \frac{M\_{MMRTG}}{\text{scale}\_{{\text{ PoTm}}}} \cdot \frac{W^{\text{thermal}}\_{{\text{PoTm}}}}{2 \text{ kW}} = \frac{43 \text{ kg}}{233.2} \cdot \frac{W\_{exo}}{\eta \cdot2kW} = 4.61 \text{ kg}
 $$

-Expected mass of the polonide fuel, which is also scaled by power output from plutonium fuel.
+The expected mass of the polonide fuel is also scaled by the power output from plutonium fuel.

 $$
 M\_{\text{ fuel}}^{\text{PoTm}} = \frac{M^{\text{fuel}}\_{MMRTG}}{\text{scale}\_{{\text{ PoTm}}}} \cdot \frac{W^{\text{thermal}}\_{{\text{PoTm}}}}{2 \text{ kW}} = \frac{4.8 \text{ kg}}{233.2} \cdot \frac{W\_{exo}}{\eta \cdot2kW} = 0.514 \text{ kg}
 $$

-This means that there would be around $50 \text{ ml}$ of fuel that is spread thinly, like butter, between an inner side of the outmost thermal isolation and the outermost side, the hot shoe, of the thermoelectric element.
-Than there would be a body of lithium that would be wrapped by the other side of thermoelectric elements, providing cold shoe.
-Lithium would be most of mass and volume of the power source.
+This means that there would be around $50 \text{ ml}$ of fuel that is spread thinly, like butter, between the inner side of the outmost thermal isolation and the outermost side, the hot shoe, of the thermoelectric element.
+Then there would be a body of lithium that would be wrapped by the other side of thermoelectric elements, providing a cold shoe.
+Lithium would be most of the mass and volume of the power source.

-Thw whole setup is just a 100L barrel of lithium wrapped in thermoelectric element, thin layer of polonium and outer isolation.
-Here is such a barrel with human for scale.
+The whole setup is just a 100L barrel of lithium wrapped in a thermoelectric element, a thin layer of polonium, and outer isolation.
+Here is such a barrel with humans for scale.

 ![100L.jpg](pics/100L.jpg)

 ## Conclusion

 Math kinda checks out and, modulo daily coolant refills, the design seems to work.
-The bottom line is that it is an obligation for power armour user to carry a huge backpack and be kinda bulky.
+The bottom line is that it is an obligation for power armour users to carry a huge backpack and be bulky.

 ![armour1](pics/power%20armour.png)

 The first art is by [progv](https://www.deviantart.com/progv), the second is by [flyingdebris](https://www.deviantart.com/flyingdebris), the [source](https://www.pinterest.com/pin/292874782036315335/) for the third, the most optimistic one, is not clear.

-I would even say that this shifts the whole design into mech suit territory, but the level of power is not quit there yet.
-Even with a very optimistic estimation($5 \frac{W^{\text{running}}}{kg}$) the whole thing should weight a ton at most.
+I would even say that this shifts the whole design into mech suit territory, but the level of power is not quite there yet.
+Even with a very optimistic estimation($5 \frac{W^{\text{ running}}}{kg}$) the whole thing should weigh a ton at most.